 The instruction in pathology and bacteriology is given by means of lectures, recitations, and laboratory work.
-In general pathology, Ziegler's textbook is followed, supplemented by the results of more recent investigations as they are found in current literature and special monographs.
-The laboratory work comprises examinations of microscopic preparations of morbid tissues and the study of gross specimens.
+The laboratory work in pathology comprises examinations of gross specimens, autopsy work, and the microscopic examination of morbid tissues.
 Opportunity is offered for more extended work both in technique and in the study of pathological histology.
 For this highly important work the laboratory is especially well equipped.

 The bacteriological laboratories are well equipped with modern apparatus.
 The students are, under proper supervision, instructed in the technique necessary for a practical working knowledge of bacteriology.
-The more important species of pathogenic bacteria are studied.
-The special methods which are necessary for diagnosing such diseases as tuberculosis, anthrax, glanders, and the infectious swine and poultry disorders receive careful attention.
+The more important pathogenic bacteria are studied and methods of diagnosing the infectious diseases of animals receive careful attention.
+The various biological reactions of importance in diagnosis, and the more important biological products used in diagnosis and treatment are given special attention in the course in immunity.

 For those who wish to do advanced work in any of these subjects excellent facilities are afforded.
-As the College is constantly investigating outbreaks of infectious diseases among animals in the State, an abundance of working material is assured.
-This enables the student to come into touch with practical work in bacteriological diagnosis.
-As may be seen from the above, it is the aim of this department to drill the students, by means of actual work, in the technique necessary for them to apply successfully in their future professional duties the knowledge acquired in the study of pathology and bacteriology.
+As the College is constantly investigating outbreaks of disease among animals in the state, an abundance of working material is assured.
+This enables the student to come into touch with practical work in bacteriological diagnoses.

+It is the aim of the department to drill the students, by means of actual work, in the technique necessary for them to apply successfully in their future professional duties the knowledge acquired in the study of pathology and bacteriology.
 To this end the courses of instruction have been carefully arranged, and for this purpose the laboratories have been equipped.

+A seminary for graduate and advanced students in the department is held in the department each week at 5.00 p. m. on a day to be arranged.

-40. General Pathology.
-First term.
-Prerequisite, normal histology and at least one year's work in anatomy and physiology.
-Two recitations and five hours laboratory work each week.
-Recitations M W, 9.
-Laboratory, Section I, W, 11-1, Th, 10-1; Section II, T, 2-5, Th, 8-10.
-Professor MOORE and Dr. GOLDBERG.
+- 40. General Pathology.
+Second year, first term, credit two hours.
+Prerequisites, normal histology and at least one year's work in anatomy and physiology.
+Recitations, M W, 9.
+Dr. Moore. - 40a.
+General Pathology Laboratory.

-41. Special Pathology.
-Third year.
-Prerequisite course 40.
-One lecture and one laboratory period each week.
-Dr. GOLDBERG.

-42. Pathology of Infectious Diseases.
-Third year.
-Second term.
-Open to students who have taken courses 40 and 41, and have taken or are taking course 43.
 Two hours.
-Recitations T Th, 9.
-Laboratory, Section I, M, 11-1; Section II, S, 8-10.
-Professor MOORE and Dr. GOLDBERG.

-43. Bacteriology.
-Second term.
-Five hours.
-Open to students who have taken or are taking course 6 in microscopy.
-Two lectures and 71⁄2 hours laboratory work each week.
-Lectures MW, 9.
-Laboratory work, Section I, M, 2-4.30, W, 11-1, F, 10-1; Sec.
-II, T, 11-1, Th, 10-1, S, 8-11.
-(Sections I and II will be nearly filled with veterinary students.
-Others wishing to register in this course must first apply to the department.)
-Professor MOORE and Dr. HAGAN.
+Section I, W, 11-1, Th, 10-1; Section II, T, 2-5, Th, 8-10.
+Dr. GOLDBERG. - 41.
+Special Pathology.
+Third year, first and second terms, credit one hour.
+Prerequisite, course 40.
+One lecture.
+Dr. Goldberg.
+First term, F, 8; second term, Th, 10. - 41a.
+Special Pathology Laboratory.
+One hour.
+First term, F, 10-12:30 or S, 10:30-1; second term, T, 11-1 or Th, 11-1.
+Dr. GOLDBERG. - 42.
+Pathology of Infectious Diseases.
+Third year, second term, credit two hours.
+Open to students who have taken 40 and 41, and have taken or are taking 43.
+Recitation, W F, 9.
+Dr. Moore. - 42a.
+Laboratory.
+One hour.
+Section I, M, 11-1; Section II, S, 8-10.
+Dr. GOLDBERG. - 43.
+Bacteriology.
+Second year, second term, credit two hours.
+Open to students who have taken or are taking course 6 in microscopy or its equivalent.
+Lectures, M W, 9.
+Dr. HAGAN. - 43a.
+Bacteriology Laboratory Three hours.
+Section I, M, 2-4:30, W, 11-1, F, 10-1; Section II, T, 10-1, Th, 11-1, S, 8-11.
+Dr. HAGAN.
+Students outside the veterinary college desiring to register in the course must first apply to the department.

-(The lecture may be taken as a two-hour course.)
+(The lectures may be taken as a two-hour course.)